geomstats/geomstats/docs/contributing/index.rst

 Development Setup
 =================

-The instrcutions in this section detail the step-by-step process on setting up your development environment before contribution.
+The instructions in this section detail the step-by-step process on setting up your development environment before contribution.
 One can also use it as a development checklist for an overview of development steps.